billy-le/billyle.dev/packages/website/src/content/posts/self-hosting-your-website-with-coolify-a-step-by-step-guide.md

 ---
-title: "Self-hosting My Website with Coolify - A Tutorial"
+title: "Self-hosting Your Website with Coolify: A Step-by-Step Guide"
 pubDate: 2024-03-01
 description: "Ever wondered how you can self-host your own websites and web apps without the need for services like Netlify, Vercel and the like?
 I am venturing down that path and I want to share what I learned.
 In this tutorial, I will explain what I did to host a static website using Cloudflare, Hetzner, and Coolify."
 author: "Billy Le"